qrohlf/hackathon-starter-sinatra/Readme.md

 Rails is a great tool for speeding up development - if your whole team knows Rails.
 Otherwise, Sinatra is better.

 For most hackathon-style micro applications, the full Rails framework introduces too much friction to the development process.
 It's got a deeply nested directory structure, lots of distracting boilerplate files, and too much implicit "magic" that can also trip up team members.
 Sinatra with ActiveRecord gives you the convenience of a Rails project with a flatter structure, less boilerplate to wade through, and more explicit code that is easier for people without Rails experience to follow.

+## Why no social logins?
+Social logins are convenient, but can alienate privacy-minded users and require additional logic to handle the case when a user attempts to log in with multiple services.
+For the sake of simplicity, this project has opted to use a traditional email/password login system.

+If your app needs social permissions, check out the excellent and well-documented [OmniAuth](http://intridea.github.io/omniauth/) project, which includes implementation examples for Sinatra.

 ## Why no tests?
 This is for a hackathon.
 TDD is great for longer-term projects, but it's unnecessary overhead when time is of the essence and bugs aren't a huge deal.